davorvr/MIROSLAV-analysis/README.md

 ### What is MIROSLAV, anyway?

 **MIROSLAV (_Multicage InfraRed Open Source Locomotor Activity eValuator_)** is a platform for non-invasive monitoring of circadian locomotor activity in laboratory rodents.
 MIROSLAV is fully open source and scalable to hundreds of cages.
-All of its hardware and software components are described in the paper: `#url`
+All of its hardware and software components are described in the paper: https://doi.org/10.1101/2024.06.25.600592

 This repository holds the software for all stages of MIROSLAV data processing: